Ignatius Persico

-Ignazio Camillo Guglielmo Maria Pietro Persico (30 January 1823 – 7 December 1895) was an Italian cardinal of the Roman Catholic Church who served multiple assignments. including as vicar apostolic, bishop, apostolic delegate to Ireland, and vicar of the Roman Colleges.
+Ignazio Camillo Guglielmo Maria Pietro Persico (30 January 1823 – 7 December 1895) was an Italian cardinal of the Roman Catholic Church.

+He served multiple assignments, including as vicar apostolic, bishop, apostolic delegate to Ireland, and vicar of the Roman Colleges.
 He briefly served as the bishop of the Diocese of Savannah in Georgia in the United States from 1870 to 1873.

-Biography

 Early life

-Ignzazio Persico was born on 30 January 1823 in Naples in the Kingdom of Italy.
+Ignazio Persico was born on 30 January 1823 in Naples in the Kingdom of Italy.
 Persico entered the Capuchin Franciscan Order on 25 April 1839.

+Priesthood

 He was ordained into the priesthood in Naples for the Franciscan Order on 24 January 1846 by Bishop Gennaro Pasca.